The Hardy inequality and the heat equation with magnetic field in any dimension: Introduction

 where $(x,t) \in \Real^d\times(0,\infty)$ and $u_0 \in \sii(\Real^d)$.
 Having the classical interpretation of the heat equation in mind, it is thus possible to think of~$u$ as a temperature distribution of a magnetic-sensitive medium in~$\Real^d$.
 However, our main motivation to consider~\eqref{semigroup} is its relevance in quantum mechanics, despite the fact that the time evolution is given there by the Schr\"odinger group, \cf~\cite{Simon_1982}.
 In this context, $H_B$~is the Hamiltonian of a non-relativistic particle interacting with the magnetic field~$B$ and a stationary electric dipole (see, \eg, \cite{Connolly-Griffiths_2007}).
 We refer to the seminal paper \cite{Avron-Herbst-Simon_1978} on a rigorous study of the magnetic field in quantum mechanics and to~\cite{Erdos_2007} for a recent review with many references.
 Finally, let us point out that~\eqref{Cauchy} has a stochastic interpretation through the Brownian motion with imaginary drift, \cf~\cite[Sec.~V]{Simon_Functional-new}.

 Mathematically, we subtract the inverse-square potential in~\eqref{Schrodinger} in order to reveal the \emph{transient effect} of the magnetic field.
 It is well known that the large-time behaviour of a heat semigroup is determined by spectral-threshold properties of its generator.
 An important characterisation of this threshold behaviour is given by the existence/non-existence of Hardy-type inequalities.
 In the absence of magnetic field, $H_0:= -\Delta_{x}-c_d/|x|^2$ is critical in the sense that $c_d$ is optimal in \eqref{Hardy} and no other non-trivial reminder term could be added on the right hand side of~\eqref{Hardy}.
-On the other hand, the following \emph{magnetic Hardy inequality} holds whenever~$B$ is non-trivial. \begin{Theorem} Let $d \geq 2$.
+On the other hand, the following \emph{magnetic Hardy inequality} holds whenever~$B$ is non-trivial (in this case we write $B \not= 0$, and similarly for other relations between functions). \begin{Theorem} Let $d \geq 2$.
 Suppose that~$B$ is smooth and closed.
 If $B\not=0$, then there exists a positive constant~$c_{d,B}$ such that for any smooth~$A$ satisfying $\der A = B$, the following inequality holds

 \end{Theorem}

 This inequality was first proved by Laptev and Weidl in \cite{Laptev-Weidl_1999} in $d=2$ under a flux condition and with a better weight (without the logarithm) on the right hand side of~\eqref{Hardy.magnet}, \cf~Theorem~\ref{Thm.Hardy.LW} below.
 A general version of~\eqref{Hardy.magnet}, but with the integral on the right hand side being replaced by an integration over a compact set of~$\Real^d$, was given by Weidl in \cite{Weidl_1999}.
 We also refer to~\cite{Alziary-Fleckinger-Pelle-Takac_2003}, \cite{Balinsky-Laptev-Sobolev_2004}, \cite{Evans-Lewis_2005}, \cite[Sec.~6]{Kovarik_2011} and~\cite{Ekholm-Portmann_2014} for related works.
 In the last reference the authors establish a variant of~\eqref{Hardy.magnet} in $d=3$ under an extra assumption on~$B$.
 Since the present version of the magnetic Hardy inequality (in any dimension, with the minimal assumption $B\not=0$ and with an everywhere positive Hardy weight) does not seem to exist in the literature, we give a proof of Theorem~\ref{Thm.Hardy} before proving the main result of this paper.
 In the latter we essentially use the two-dimensional variant of~\eqref{Hardy.magnet} due to Laptev and Weidl that we therefore reprove in Theorem~\ref{Thm.Hardy.LW}.